Tofdu31/axelor-docker/README.md

 ## VERY IMPORTANT

-This version of container app must use a network connected to the webproxy from projet "evertramos"
+This version of container app must use a network connected to the webproxy from projet "letsencrypt-nginx-proxy-companion"

 Please, See the link : https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion